Abolitionist Practices: Then + Now

 Dayna Cunningham is the Pierre and Pamela Omidyar Dean of Tufts University’s Jonathan M. Tisch College of Civic Life.
 The only university-wide college of its kind, Tisch College develops new knowledge to understand the challenges of democracy and how to sustain it, trains the next generation of civic leaders, and co-creates research with communities to solve big and pressing problems.

-Abolitionist Practices: Then + Now is made possible by generous support from Stephen and Amy Horowitz and Tufts Diversity Fund.
+Abolitionist Practices: Then + Now is made possible by generous support from Tisch College of Civic Life, Steven and Amy Horowitz, and the Tufts AS&E Diversity Fund.

 Image: Tomashi Jackson, Guns and Butter (Nia in The Morehouse Creed), 2022.
 Courtesy the Artist and Tilton Gallery.